 Financial documents

-An underwriter looks at documents like your W-2s, tax returns, bank statements, pay stubs and investment account statements to analyze factors like your income, debts and assets.
+An underwriter looks at documents such as your W-2s, tax returns, bank statements, pay stubs and investment account statements to analyze your income, debts and assets.
 They use this data to calculate your debt-to-income (DTI) ratio, which is your total monthly debt payments divided by your gross monthly income.

-Most lenders look for a DTI ratio of 36% or lower for a conventional mortgage loan, although it’s possible to get approved with a higher DTI ratio if credit score and cash reserve requirements are met.
+Most lenders look for a DTI ratio of 36% or lower for a conventional mortgage loan, although it’s possible to get approved with a higher DTI ratio if you meet credit score and cash reserve requirements.

 Additional documentation

-At some point, the lender may ask you to write a letter explaining something in your financial details, like a negative mark on your credit report or a gap in your employment history.
-Just because you’re asked for one of these explanation letters doesn’t mean you’re going to be denied loan approval.
+At some point, the lender may ask you to write a letter explaining something in your financial details, such as a negative mark on your credit report or a gap in your employment history.
+Just because you’re asked for one of these explanation letters doesn’t mean you’re going to be denied a loan.

 Your lender will order an appraisal prior to closing.
 The appraiser will inspect the condition of the home and review comparable home sales to determine the home's approximate value.